stilano/ED2-PF-202510/README.md

 ```
 docker compose up
 ```
-## To Stop and remove the containers created by docker-compose up:
+## To Stop and remove the containers created by docker compose up:
 ```
-docker-compose down -v
+docker compose down -v
 ```